goblindegook/goblindegook.com/content/post/designing-developing-for-humans/index.md

-  alt="Three plots, one of which contains random data." class="align-center" src="norvig-experiment.png" title="This is my character.
-His name is Bob."
+  alt="Three plots, one of which contains random data." class="align-center" src="norvig-experiment.png"
 >}}

 Can you guess which of the three is the randomly generated plot?